 - A. The hosting organization will provide an area for each contestant to cook usually a 10x10 space - B. Each contestant is responsible for supplying all their own cooking equipment, ingredients, supplies and utensils.
-Contestants will receive specific requirements from each individual cook-off organizer upon successful registration. - C. The ICS strongly encourages preparedness with a fire extinguisher and washing station, as these may be required by local laws.
+Contestants will receive specific requirements from each individual cook-off organizer upon successful registration.
+Only propane stoves are allowed, no bbq, etc. Fuel must be the "single use" small canisters. - C. The ICS strongly encourages preparedness with a fire extinguisher and washing station, as these may be required by local laws.